Oshkosh, Wisconsin: Economy

 Oshkosh Corporation is headquartered in Oshkosh.
 Oshkosh Corporation, formerly Oshkosh Truck, is a manufacturer and marketer of specialty vehicles and bodies in four primary business groups: Access Equipment, Defense, Fire & Emergency, and Commercial.
 Plastic packaging is also a major industry, with Amcor, formerly Bemis, as a major employer.
 There are two well known chocolate companies located in Oshkosh, Hughes and Oaks.

 Oshkosh is known for OshKosh B'gosh, a manufacturer of overalls and children's clothing founded in the city in 1895.
 Originally a small-town manufacturer of adult work clothing, it became best known for its children's lines.
 The original children's overalls, dating from the early twentieth century, were intended to help children dress like their fathers.
 According to the company, sales increased dramatically when Miles Kimball, an Oshkosh-based mail-order catalog, featured a pair of the overalls in its national catalog.
 As a result, OshKosh B'Gosh began to sell their products through department stores and expanded their children's line.
 Their office is now based in Atlanta, Georgia.

 Oshkosh is the home of EAA AirVenture Oshkosh, "The World's Greatest Aviation Celebration" held by the Experimental Aircraft Association, Inc. ("EAA").
 AirVenture is the world's largest airshow.
 During AirVenture, air traffic at Wittman Regional Airport exceeds that of any other airport in the world.
 EAA is a non-profit member organization, dedicated to home-built aircraft, restored aircraft, and Light-sport aircraft, and fostering an interest in flying in children 8–18 years old through its Young Eagles program.

 Tourism and events are part of the local economy.
-Recreational fishing and boating on Lake Winnebago includes many active fishing tournaments, an annual sturgeon spearing season, and frequent yacht and boat races.
+Recreational fishing and boating on Lake Winnebago include many active fishing tournaments, an annual sturgeon spearing season, and frequent yacht and boat races.
 Music festivals include the summer-long WaterFest downtown and major summer music festivals for country, Christian, and rock music.
-December features a drive-through lights show that brings in visitors from the surrounding area.
+December features a drive-through light show that brings in visitors from the surrounding area.

-Oshkosh is also home to two regional hospitals and the Winnebago Mental Health Institute located in nearby Winnebago, Wisconsin.
+Oshkosh is also home to two regional hospitals and the Winnebago Mental Health Institute, located in nearby Winnebago.